Apply to increase private health insurance premiums

 The average premium price change for each insurer is calculated according to the following formula.

-(Where FCI is the forecast contribution income for the insurer for the 12 month period following the implementation of the changes, excluding forecast changes in membership, and including age-based discounts and rate protection.)
+(Where FCI is the forecast contribution income for the insurer for the 12-month period following the implementation of the changes, excluding forecast changes in membership, and including age-based discounts and rate protection.)

-A revenue based measure, such as the percentage change in forecast contribution income is considered to be the most appropriate way of reflecting the price change in premiums that will be received by an insurer.
-This method is less biased by extremely low changes for particular products and/or distortions arising from wide fluctuations in the number of policies covered by a particular product, compared to other methods such as simply averaging out the premium changes for individual products
+A revenue-based measure, such as the percentage change in forecast contribution income, is considered to be the most appropriate way of reflecting the price change in premiums that will be received by an insurer.
+This method is less biased by extremely low changes for particular products and/or distortions arising from wide fluctuations in the number of policies covered by a particular product, compared to other methods such as simply averaging out the premium changes for individual products.

 The industry weighted average premium change calculation formula is outlined in the Private Health Insurance (Incentives) Rules 2012 (No.2).
-It specifies the industry average premium increase being the average change in premiums for each product subgroup offered by every private health insurer, weighted according to the number of people covered under complying health insurance policies in each product subgroup.
+It specifies the industry average premium increase being the average change in premiums for each product subgroup offered by every private health insurer and weighted according to the number of people covered under complying health insurance policies in each product subgroup.

 The insurer and industry weighted average include the impact of the savings from rate protection and age-based discounts.

 • If you can pay your health insurance premiums in advance, some insurers will offer a rate protection.
 With rate protection, if premium rates are increased within the period you have already paid for your insurance, you will not have to pay increased rates until that period ends.
-If you do not have rate protection, the insurer will ask you to pay the balance owing on the new rates, or reduce the length of time your advance payment covers.
+If you do not have rate protection, the insurer will ask you to pay the balance owing on the new rates or reduce the length of time your advance payment covers.

 Date last updated: